 According to T 517/98, if the disclosure of a patent in suit was limited to products which, when prepared by the method according to the invention, were characterised by distinctive parameters, then a claim which did not stipulate these parameters a priori encompasses embodiments which were not obtainable by the method disclosed.
 Such disclosure of a single way of performing the invention would only be considered sufficient if it enabled a person skilled in the art to carry out the invention within the whole ambit of the claim.
 In T 172/99, the board found that in the case of claimed subject-matter relying on a newly formulated and hence unfamiliar parameter to define the solution of a technical problem by which a relevant effect is achieved, the patentee is under a particular obligation to disclose all the information necessary reliably to define the new parameter not only (i) in a formally correct and complete manner such that its values can be obtained by a person skilled in the art without undue burden, but also (ii) in a manner which reliably retains the validity of the parameter for the solution of the technical problem for the application or patent in suit as a whole in the sense that the values routinely obtained will not be such that the claimed subject matter covers variants incapable of providing the relevant effect or, therefore, of solving the associated technical problem (followed in numerous decisions; see, for example, T 914/01, T 179/05 and T 75/09).

-Where the calibration of (undisclosed) test conditions may be achieved even where the methods of determination of the parameter are incompletely described, the invention may be sufficiently disclosed.
+Where the calibration of (undisclosed) test conditions may be achieved although the methods of determination of the parameter are incompletely described, the invention may be sufficiently disclosed.
 See for example T 1062/98.
 In both T 485/00 and T 225/93, three methods were known in the art for the determination of the specific surface area of a CaCO3 particle.
 In neither case did the description or common general knowledge indicate a preference for one of them.
 In T 485/00, the board held that reproducing an example and measuring the surface area of the resulting product by two or three well-known methods did not represent an undue burden for the skilled person.
 In T 225/93, however, the board found that, as there were three different measuring methods which did not always lead to the same result, this amounted to an undue burden.
-In T 641/07 the board held, citing T 485/00, that when a skilled person is enabled to reproduce the invention, and it is sufficient for him to reproduce one of the examples in order to identify the method employed to measure the value of a parameter, there is no insufficiency in the description since the identification procedure in question cannot be regarded as involving an undue burden.
+In T 641/07 the board held, citing T 485/00, that when a skilled person was enabled to reproduce the invention, and it was sufficient for him to reproduce one of the examples in order to identify the method employed to measure the value of a parameter, there was no insufficiency in the description since the identification procedure in question could not be regarded as involving an undue burden.
+In T 1712/09, the board held that the opponent had failed to prove that the method of measuring the parameters was unworkable.
+The tests referred to in its experimental reports had been carried out using measuring apparatus different from that described in the patent, and so not as instructed there.
+The board found that no attempt had been made to reproduce the invention (no attempt at calibration), which was the first condition for an objection under Art.
+100(b) and 83 EPC.
+It cited T 815/07 (need for consistent values) and T 1062/98 and T 485/00 (possibility of calibrating methods of determining the relevant parameters).

 Where it is obvious that a skilled person would select a particular analytical measuring method, (none being disclosed in the patent), balancing its simplicity and convenience against the required accuracy, the requirements of Art.
 83 EPC are met (see e.g. T 492/92).
 This differed substantially from the case considered in decision T 466/05.
 In T 492/92 it was considered that the fact that two methods suggested by the appellant did not necessarily lead to identical results when measuring a specific parameter was not sufficient evidence that a skilled person could not determine this parameter of the claimed compositions with the required accuracy.
 In T 466/05, the skilled person did not even know which parameter should be determined and the invention was insufficiently disclosed.